antonijn/mqtt4dsmr/README.md

 ### Trying it out
-When using rootless containers, make sure your user has the right group membership to access serial ports (this is why the `--gorup-add` option is there).
+When using rootless containers, make sure your user has the right group membership to access serial ports (this is why the `--group-add` option is there).
 On Fedora Linux this group is called `dialout`.

 ```